nimus1024/HACKALYTICS_2025/README.md

 ## Project Description

-This application, developed during Hacklytics 2025, is a Personalized Speech-to-Text Generator tailored for individuals with speech disabilities, with a specific focus on children with Down syndrome.
+This application, developed during Hacklytics 2025, is a Personalized Speech-to-Text Generator tailored for individuals with speech disabilities, with a specific focus on children with dissabilities

 **Problem:** Standard speech recognition tools often struggle with the unique speech patterns of children with Down syndrome, leading to inaccurate transcriptions.